Kangaroo Ground: History

 An agricultural district, Kangaroo Ground was considered one of the oldest and richest in the early History of Victoria, due to the extraordinary richness of its soil.
 It was on the road to the Woods Point gold diggings.
 The Kangaroo Ground Post Office opened on 4 October 1854.
 In the centre of the district stands a high knoll, known as Garden Hill occupied by Kangaroo Ground War Memorial Park.
 In 1874 views could be seen of the Kew Asylum and ships coming up Hobson's Bay.
 The earliest settler in the area was Mr Donaldson who purchased land when it part of New South Wales holdings.

 Kangaroo Ground is one of the earliest settled areas of the Shire of Nillumbik.
-At one time it rivalled Eltham as the major centre of the former Shire of Eltham."Kangaroo Ground General Store" /> A sugar gum tree on a road reserve in the centre of the town is an especially large specimen and is considered significant as a rare example of this species of eucalyptus commonly planted elsewhere in the early 1900s.
+At one time it rivalled Eltham as the major centre of the former Shire of Eltham.
+A sugar gum tree on a road reserve in the centre of the town is an especially large specimen and is considered significant as a rare example of this species of eucalyptus commonly planted elsewhere in the early 1900s.
 Similarly a very mature remnant manna gum of the former indigenous landscape is a local landmark tree of significant size and age and considered significant.

 In 1878 while on a trip to England, John Donaldson visited Windsor Great Park where he collected some acorns.
 He returned to Kangaroo Ground and planted them on his property Kangaroo Hall.
 The quercus robur or oak tree was estimated to be 110 years old in 2004.

 In 1878 the Presbyterian Church was constructed of polychrome brick and is attributed to the architect C. W. Maplestone.
 In 1892 a weatherboard vestry was added at the rear of the church.
 It is considered historically, architecturally, aesthetically, socially and spiritually significant to the Shire of Nillumbik.

 The Pigeon Bank residence and garden commenced in the 1860s includes mature exotic site plantings and is considered historically and aesthetically significant to the Shire of Nillumbik.
 The house is associated with Francis Rogerson, an early pioneer, and politician Ewan Cameron who lived at the property from 1874 until 1915.
 Cameron farmed one hundred acres or forty hectares on this property.
 He married Agnes Bell, daughter of John Bell, a farmer also of Kangaroo Ground.
 They had eight sons and three daughters.
 Cameron died at Kangaroo Ground on 27 September 1915.